prxnav2005/BSV-Learnings/notes/intro.md

 BSV borrows key capabilities from **Haskell**, one of the most expressive and strongly typed functional languages:

-- **Very expressive type system**
-  - Bit-width precision, parameterized types, type constructors
+- **Very expressive type system** : Bit-precise types, parameterized types, type constructors
-- **Very strong type-checking**
-  - Prevents common bugs like mismatched signal sizes or invalid connections
-- **Powerful parameterization**
+- **Strong type-checking** : Catches size mismatches and incorrect connections at compile-time
-  - Modules, data structures, and types can be generically defined and reused
+- **Powerful parameterization** : Modules, data types, and logic can be highly reusable

 This combination of features results in hardware designs that are:
 - Easier to write and read
 - Safer and more robust
 - Highly reusable and modular

-## Summary

-BSV stands out because it unifies:
-- **Rigorous behavioral modeling** (via atomic rules)
-- **Clean architectural composition** (via modules/interfaces)
-- **Expressive, type-safe programming paradigms** (via Haskell-inspired features)

----
+> In short, BSV’s combination of safety, modularity, and abstraction makes it ideal for modern hardware design.

 # BSV: A Fundamentally Different Approach to Hardware Design